Nekro24/First/README.md

 # First

-Hi everyone

-This is my first poject
-(trying to do some tool utily)
+Is a tool that try to do something utily.
+In process.